patnashev/llr2/README.md

 LLR2 is a primality testing program for numbers of several specific forms.
-It uses GWNUM library by George Woltman, original LLR code by Jean Penné, hardware error check by Robert Gerbicz and test validation scheme by Pavel Atnashev.
+It uses Gwnum library by George Woltman, original LLR code by Jean Penné, hardware error check by Robert Gerbicz and test verification scheme by Pavel Atnashev with verifiable delay function by Krzysztof Pietrzak.

 Work in progress.